-The documentary feature movie has always been a way to generate a strong, immersive, visual narrative out of non fictional stories that could be hardly delivered otherwise.
-As such, it’s the ideal form to inject into the public debate any kind of radical, sometimes marginal practice, experienced live by a gang of happy few but deserving a broader audience, as well as for developing a counter-narrative around specific topics, run an investigative research, document an artistic practice that can’t be understood in its complexity just by looking at artworks in museums.
+The documentary feature movie has always been a way to generate a strong, immersive, visual narrative out of non-fictional stories that could be hardly delivered otherwise.
+As such, it’s the ideal form to inject into the public debate any kind of radical, sometimes marginal practice, experienced live by a gang of a happy few, but deserving a broader audience, as well as for developing a counter-narrative around specific topics, run an investigative research, document an artistic practice that can’t be understood in its complexity just by looking at artworks in museums.

 Recognising this specific role of documentary film, since 2012 Aksioma has been presenting, for the first time in Slovenia, documentary movies strongly related to its overall programme, and able to generate a better awareness on topics ranging from long-term nuclear waste storage to online memes, from anti-globalization activism to the socio-political implications of pornography.
 These screenings, initially sporadic and presented at irregular intervals, in the last few years have crystallised into Akcija!, a regular cycle of events taking place in January/February every year at Kino Šiška in Ljubljana.